 He served over a year as the personal chef to the French Minister of Agriculture, and has served as sous or executive chef in several high-profile restaurants.
 He was a co-founder and CTO of Primo Piatto, a chain of five gourmet Italian restaurants in Manhattan.

 He has spent almost four decades exploring psycho-acoustics, especially microtonal tunings.
-He designed and built several experimental instruments – including a guitar with movable frets and an organ that plays 43 notes per octave.
+He designed and built several experimental instruments – including a guitar with movable frets and collaborated in the construction of an organ that plays 43 notes per octave.
 He has published articles on microtonal techniques for the flute, pitch perception, and the multi-dimensional representation of wave forms.

 Quimby has studied with Richard Davis, Paul Robeson, Les Thimmig, Roscoe Mitchell, Robert Dick, Doc Cheatham, Jean-Pierre Rampal, and Frans Brüggen among many others.
 An abbreviated list of his credits include stints with Luther Allison and the Duke Ellington Orchestra, and performances with Paquito D’Rivera, Ben Sidran, Vassar Clements, Jimmy Schwall, Gordon Lightfoot, the Brüggen Quartet, several chamber groups and classical ensembles, as well as the jazz quartet M.2.Q, which he co-founded.
 He has recorded on numerous albums over the years in multiple genres.